-I have worked with many companies in that situation.
+I have worked with many companies under their quarter and year-end pressure.

 - Sort the wheat from the chaff.

-- Determine whether there is enough pipeline to hit quota.
+- Adjust direction based on whether there is enough pipeline to hit quota.

 - Prioritize time and energy on high impact deals.

 - Create a close plan for each high priority opportunity.